gsprs-pku/gsprs-pku.github.io/index.markdown

            </tr>
 	   <tr>
 		<td>&nbsp;</td>
-		<td>Xie participated the National 1st Symposium Of Data Riven Earth Science Developmentiodes in Zuhai, 5th Congress of China Geodesy and Geophysics in Wuhan, and 2023 EGU in Vienna, Austria.
+		<td>Xie participated the National 1st Symposium Of Data Riven Earth Science Developmentiodes in Zhuhai, 5th Congress of China Geodesy and Geophysics in Wuhan, and 2023 EGU in Vienna, Austria.
 She also visited Institute of Geodesy and Geophysics, Chinese Academy of Sciences during her stay in Wuhan.</td>
            </tr>
 	   <tr>
                 <td>3/2023</td>